 Bluebeard on Broadway.
 Harry Gillfoil picked up the part when Mr. Bluebeard went

 on the road to Chicago.
 McAvoy was also a composer and lyricist.
-His tune, “The
+He adapted his tune, “The

-Beer That Made Milwaukee Famous,” was composed specifically for Mr. Bluebeard.
+Beer That Made Milwaukee Famous,” promoting Schlitz beer, for Mr. Bluebeard.

 The Schlitz brand was in its heydays in the early 1900s.
 In 1902 it produced

-more beer that Pabst and by 1934, Prohibition ended, Schlitz was the top selling
+more beer than Pabst and by 1934, with Prohibition ended, Schlitz became the top-selling

-on Broadway were so poor that he was replaced by Harry Gilfoil when the show
+on Broadway was so poorly reviewed that he was replaced by Harry Gilfoil when the show

 went on the road.
 He married actress Jessie May Kibbler (b.
 1872) in 1890.
 She

-died in 1901, leaving nothing to her husband who was said to have cheated her
+died in 1901, leaving nothing to her husband who reportedly cheated her

 out of her earnings held in a joint account.
 McAvoy stopped performing in 1905

-after suffering a stroke that left one side of his body paralyzed.
+after suffering a stroke that left one side of his body paralyzed and cripled.
 In Nov 1908

 money for him.
-He was said to be crippled.
 Dan died of heart disease in his home

 at 1690 Broadway, Oct 1909.